suncoast-devs/handbook/lessons/react-state/index.md

 > React will be satisfied.

-You may have noticed that if you try to click on a game square before there is a game created, or after a winner is decided, we'll get back some error information from the API.
+You may have noticed that if you try to click on a game square before there is a game created, or after a winner exists, we'll get back some error information from the API.

 Let's block clicks in these cases: